EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 In the same decision, the CJEU confirmed the validity of the Standard Contract Clauses (SCC), so they became the most widely used tool for data transfer.
 In addition, the US government published a white paper noting that the probability of the US agencies to access EU citizens’ data was not any different than the probability that any other country’s intelligence agency would access the same data.

-Nevertheless, the questions whether SCCs are enough for legal transfers of data to Facebook, Google, and other US companies remained a bit unclear.
+Nevertheless, the question of whether SCCs are enough for legal transfers of data to Facebook, Google, and other US companies remained a bit unclear.
 These recommendations clarify it.

 The Six-Step Process the EDPB Recommends